stuart-mclean/compression/README.md

 # compression
-A data compression idea I'm working on
+A data compression idea I'm working on, it's mostly just a learning experience